ericytsang/app.android.screenfilter/privacy_policy.md

 # Privacy Policy

-This *Privacy Policy* governs your use of the software application **Trackpad** ("*Application*") for mobile devices that was created by **etsang**.
-The *Application* provides an *Accessibility Service* that lets users interact with areas of the screen without having to physically reach and interact with those areas of the screen themselves.
+This *Privacy Policy* governs your use of the software application **Screen Dimmer** ("*Application*") for mobile devices that was created by **etsang**.
+The *Application* provides an *Accessibility Service* that adds a tinted overlay over a device's screen to make it darker than usual, and/or change its color.

 ## User Provided Information